What are the available plug types for the Yodeck Player?

 Yes, you can!

-For RPi 4, please follow the below steps.
+For the Raspberry Pi 4, please follow the steps below.

-You can use the composite (analog) video format on Raspberry Pi 4 by plugging an RCA cable into the audio jack port.
+You can use the composite (analog) video format on the Raspberry Pi 4 by plugging an RCA cable into the audio jack.

 Beyond that, you will also have to type the following settings in the “Raspberry config.txt Override Directives” text box: